bycoffe/little/README.md

 The server will respond with a short URL.

-Set the port and host in little.js.
+By default, the server runs on port 8080 and uses Redis database No. 5.
+Different values can be given in command-line arguments:

+    $node little.js -p 8888 -db 2

 ## In action